TiwPhiraphan/firebase-realtime-database/README.md

 You need to have Node.js or Bun installed on your system.

 **Installation**
-You can install this library via npm, yarn, or bun:
+You can install this library via npm or bun:
 ``` bash
 # With npm
 npm install firebase-realtime-database